 This post brings my training up to date – I have completed the Proofreading mentoring scheme as a mentee.

 So what is this scheme?
-The following guidance is taken from the Mentoring page of the CIEP website.
+The following guidance is taken from the Mentoring page (not currently available) of the CIEP website.

 Successful mentees can gain up to 10 points towards upgrading their membership.
 The number of points gained depends on the mentor’s answers to five questions about the mentee: